 - Limited options for repayment periods: Rocket Loans offers only two loan terms: 36 months or 60 months.
 Compared with other options on the market, Rocket Loans’ options are fewer and shorter.
 If you have a different time frame in mind, you may want to shop around before making your decision.

-- Autopay discount: When you opt in to make your monthly payments with autopay, you’re eligible to receive a 0.3% discount, according to a customer service representative we spoke with in June 2019.
+- Autopay discount: When you opt in to make your monthly payments with autopay, you’re eligible to receive a discount.

 - Late fee and insufficient-funds fee: There’s a $15 late fee and a $15 insufficient-funds fee per occurrence.

 - Credit matters: Rocket Loans looks at a lot of information in reviewing your eligibility, including your credit scores and reports.

 Who is a Rocket Loans personal loan good for?